ZhihongLiangGithub/MNIST/README.md

 # MNIST

-A simple practice on classifying MNIST dataset using tensorflow
+A simple practice on classifying MNIST dataset using tensorflow layers API

 ## Dataset
 The original dataset can be found in: